The CP AoR provides remote support through a helpdesk and through designated regional focal points.

 - CP AoR email

 Critically, the analysis of such information plays a vital role in shaping global policy and guidance developments.
-When gaps in guidance or examples are noted, as has been in more than 5-6% of helpdesk requests, there is strong commitment to take further actions to fill these technical support gaps.
+When gaps in guidance or examples are noted, there is strong commitment to take further actions to fill these technical support gaps.
 The helpdesk currently works with and provides referrals to CP AoR regional focal points for coordination and IM, and to Alliance working groups and task forces.

 For any questions related to these communities of practice, the CP AoR resource repository or for specific queries related to an IA child protection response, please contact the CP AoR helpdesk at firstname.lastname@example.org.